emilyzhang625/songrecs/README.md

 # Song Recommendations
-A song recommendation engine powered by machine-learning techniques for refined predictions.
+A song recommendation engine powered by collaborative filtering techniques for refined predictions.

 **Live demo:** [Song Recommendations](https://ezsongrecs.streamlit.app/)
 _Note: The website may be in hibernation mode but can be awoken quickly._